belle2/basf2/display/doc/index.rst

 Troubleshooting
 ===============

-Unfortunately the event display is a bit susceptible to xforwarding problems and graphics driver issues (on both the local and remote machines).
+Unfortunately, the event display is a bit susceptible to xforwarding problems and graphics driver issues (on both the local and remote machines).
 Please report bugs and ask `questions <https://questions.belle2.org>`_ if you encounter problems (tag them with "b2display").